Aparnareddy11/aks-arc-runners/README.md

 infrastructure and runner components separately, then verify the runner scale set by executing an authenticated Azure CLI job.

+## Version information

+### Version 1 (current)

+* Uses a public AKS API endpoint with private cluster mode disabled
+* Runs ARC components and runner pods on the shared default system node pool
+* Uses the official GitHub Actions runner image from `ghcr.io`
+* Pulls the runner image directly from the public GitHub Container Registry.

+### Version 2 (planned)

+* Uses a fully private AKS cluster
+* Isolates runner pods on a dedicated node pool
+* Uses a custom runner image containing the required workflow tools
+* Pulls the custom image from a private container registry.

 ## Architecture

 Two Terraform root modules separate infrastructure from runner configuration.